-- FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - Launched a Google Ads Campaign to promote FightFoodWasteLA.com in August 2023 that has attracted over 108,000 active users to the website through the end of December 2024.
-FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses. - 4.
+- FightFoodWasteLA.com provides information and resources on food waste reduction and organic waste recycling to County residents and businesses.
+Since the launch of a Google Ads Campaign in August 2023 to promote FightFoodWasteLA.com, the website has attracted over 130,000 active users through the end of March 2025. - 4.
 Seek feedback from the community on awareness of and participation in organic waste management. - Continued to distribute surveys to gather customer satisfaction feedback on current waste and recycling services, including organic waste management.
 Surveys were available on postcards, newsletters, and social media. - 5.
 Secure funding to help prepare communities to manage organic waste. - Received approximately \$2.5 million in local assistance grant funds from CalRecycle to utilize by April 2026.
 Public Works will be utilizing the funds to procure large scale multilingual media campaigns.
 Funds will also be utilized to purchase equipment and enhance the Food DROP program.